Incident management process, to transform crises into opportunities for continuous improvement

 An incident is defined as any event which is not part of the standard operation of a service and which causes, or may cause, an interruption or a reduction in the quality of this service.

-💡 This definition covers different types of incident:
+The above definition encompasses different types of incident:

 - application slowdown, etc.